johanjohnthomas/F29AI_StudyNotes/Week1/Week1.md

 ### 4 Approaches to AI

 By distinguishing between human and rational behavior, we are not suggesting that humans are necessarily “irrational” in the sense of “emotionally unstable” or “insane.”
-One merely need note that ***we are not perfect***: not all chess players are grandmasters; Some systematic errors in human reasoning (Kahneman et al.)
+One merely need note that ***we are not perfect***: not all chess players are grandmasters; there will be some systematic errors in human reasoning (Kahneman et al.)
 #### Thinking Humanly
 - The automation of activities that we associate with human thinking, like decision making, problem solving, learning.
 - Understand that thinking humanly, doesn't mean reaching the right solution, it simply means thinking like a human.

 #### Acting Humanly
 - The study of how to make computers do things at which, at the moment, people are better at doing, functions that require intelligence when performed by people.
--  Similar principal to the Turing test, people consider it to be AI if a machine can act like a goal.
+-  Similar principal to the Turing test, people consider it to be AI if a machine can act like a human.
 - Disagreed upon sometimes because this does not mean that the AI understands what it's doing.
 #### Thinking Rationally
 - The study of the computations that make it possible to perceive, reason and act.